antolikjan/website/README.md

-jnrbsn.com
+website
 ==========

-This is the source code for [jnrbsn.com](http://jnrbsn.com), my personal website.
+This is the source code for what will become my personal website.